What is National Chicken Fried Steak Day?

 Never made chicken fried steak?
 Well, National Chicken Fried Steak Day is the perfect time to do so!
 Decide on a recipe (pan fried or deep fried?) and which gravy you think you’d prefer — and do your best to create a Southern favorite.

 Have a fry-off

 Whether it’s your first time making chicken fried steak or you consider yourself a pro, celebrate National Chicken Fried Steak Day by having a cook-off.
-Have friends and family come over — armed and ready to fry up chicken fried steaks — and see whose recipe comes out on top.
+Have friends and family come over — ready to fry up chicken fried steaks — and see whose recipe comes out on top

 3 Great Chicken Fried Steak Debates

 Well, as the name suggests, frying is a given, but what's the best way to do it?
 Some enthusiasts will argue that frying in a pan is the only way, but those who deep-fry say their way is best.

 The two most common sauces to choose from for chicken fried steak is a white cream sauce or a brown gravy sauce.
 Die hard chicken fried steak eaters will (happily) debate to the death why theirs is the best one.

 You say coleslaw, we say biscuits — but everyone says potatoes

 Mashed potatoes as a side dish are a given when it comes to chicken fried steak, but many people also enjoy it with collard greens, grilled corn on the cob, fried okra, green beans, and spinach — just to name a few.